kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 Documentation*](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)

-Given that each base base estimator was trained with a maximum of 500 samples or ~43% of all training samples, it is likely that the average of the *rmse* over the predictions for the samples in the validation dataset is more volatile for a low number of estimators, and is less volatile as additional base estimators are added one by one, until all 30 are used and their predictions are averaged.
-We expect the value for the average rmse over all 30 base estimators to be equal to the rmse value we got when executing `m_rmse(m, valid_xs, valid_y)`.
+Given that each base base estimator was trained with a maximum of 500 samples or ~43% of all training samples, it is likely that the average of the *RMSE* over the predictions for the samples in the validation dataset is more volatile for a low number of estimators, and is less volatile as additional base estimators are added one by one, until all 30 are used and their predictions are averaged.
+We expect the value for the average RMSE over all 30 base estimators to be equal to the RMSE value we got when executing `m_rmse(m, valid_xs, valid_y)`.